ewarchul/cecs/README.md

 ## Description

-This repository contains `R` package with interface for benchmark functions from Congress on Evolutionary Computations.
+This repository contains `R` package with interface for benchmark functions from Congress on Evolutionary Computations competitions.
 The implementation is based on existing CRAN package, i.e {cec2013}, but extends it with CEC2014 and CEC2021.
 The interface for CEC2017 is taken from non-CRAN package {cec2017}.
 More information about authorship is written below.

 ### Requirements